waterholeforum/docs/assets.md

 ## Public Assets

-If you have public assets like images, or scripts and stylesheets that you don't want to include in the bundle, simply place them in your application's `public` directory and then refer to them in your views using Laravel's `asset()` function.
+If you have public assets like images, or scripts and stylesheets that you don't want to include in the bundle, place them in your application's `public` directory and then refer to them in your views using Laravel's `asset()` function.

 If you're developing an [extension](./distribution.md), use the service provider's `publishes` method to publish your assets to the application's `public` directory: